Eric R. Wengert PhD

 My passion is to understand how neurons function in the brain and how they dysfunction in neurological diseases.

-BIO: I became fascinated the brain in high school and decided to dedicate my career to studying this special organ that makes us who we are.
+I became fascinated by the brain in high school and decided to dedicate my career to studying this special organ that makes us who we are.
 I pursued a degree in neuroscience at Bucknell University, where I graduated summa cum laude in 2016.
-I continued my training at the University of Virginia and graduated with my PhD in 2021.
+I continued my training at the University of Virginia and graduated with my PhD in neuroscience in 2021.
 Currently, I am a Postdoctoral Fellow in the lab of Ethan M. Goldberg at the Children’s Hospital of Philadelphia.
-As a skilled patch-clamp electrophysiologist, I use mouse models to understand the mechanisms of genetic epilepsy syndromes with the hope of providing better treatments to patients and their families.
+As a skilled patch-clamp electrophysiologist, I use mouse models to understand the mechanisms of genetic epilepsy syndromes with the hope of providing better treatments for patients and their families.
+I’ve also served as a Visiting Assistant Professor at Bryn Mawr College, Haverford College, and Eastern Mennonite University where I’ve shared my love of neurobiology with undergraduate students.

-Ultimately, my career goal is to be a neuroscience researcher and teacher to share this field I love with many others.
-Outside of my work, I enjoy running, music, philosophy, and playing chess.
+Ultimately, my career goal is to be a neuroscience teacher and researcher to share this field I love with others.
+Outside of my work, I enjoy exercise, music, philosophy, and playing chess.
 I currently live in Philadelphia with my lovely wife Ellie and my cat Finley.